Home

 "Crab Cakes Baltimore" is a crab cake recipe as originally written in 1932 and it comes from the Lord Baltimore Hotel.

-This recipe is really the basis for most recipes written since, including the one my restaurant guests have voted as the beat restaurant recipe for crab cakes.
+This recipe is really the basis for most recipes written since, including the one my restaurant guests have voted as a favorite restaurant recipe for crab cakes.

 Whatever crab you use, make certain to rinse and pick over the crab meat, discarding any pieces of shell or cartilage you may find.
 Try to leave lumps as large as possible.